hpcaitech/ColossalAI/applications/ColossalEval/README.md

 ### Inference

 The inference process consists of two parts.
+We now support tensor parallel inference for large models using [ShardFormer](colossalai/shardformer) in the [example](applications/ColossalEval/examples/dataset_evaluation/inference.py) script.
 1. Preprocess and convert the original dataset.
 2. Config your tokenizer and model arguments to perform zero-shot or few-shot prompting.